Viral replication

 We use high-throughput single-molecule techniques, in particular magnetic tweezers, to examine nucleotide synthesis by viral polymerases.
 The high-throughput character of these techniques allows us to achieve high statistics and, in consequence, test quantitative models for polymerase mechanisms.
 Our assays consist of tracking tethered RNA molecules as they are converted from double-stranded RNA to single-stranded RNA by a single RNA-dependent RNA polymerase.
 Due to the applied force on the bead, and the fact that single-stranded DNA is more extensible than the double-stranded helix, we see this as a length change over time.
 This can then be converted into a number of RNA nucleotides synthesized over time.
 Studying RdRp elongation dynamics permits the direct observation of the behavior of the polimerases that can include copy-back synthesis, back tracking, stability of the RdRp-nascent-RNA complex, and the dimensions of the RdRp nucleic-acid-binding channel.

-Most recently, we have used this approach to study the RdRp of EV-A71 virus, and shown that this RdRp is particularly prone to copy-back synthesis, and, deriving from a similar mechanism, recombination.
+We have used magnetic tweezers to study the RdRp of EV-A71 virus, and shown that this RdRp is particularly prone to copy-back synthesis, and, deriving from a similar mechanism, recombination.
 The figure below highlights in particular the recombination pathway.
 The occurrence of both phenomena was also increased when we added an antiviral, T-1106-TP.
 This observation highlights a previously unknown mechanistic impact of antivirals, and may provide further means of impacting viral proliferation.

 Illustration of viral recombination.
 Our work on EV-A71 RdRp illustrates that a combination of backtracking and polymerase flexibility leads to an enhanced incidence of both copy-back synthesis and recombination in EV-A71 virus (image credit: University of North Carolina/TU Delft).